fingerprintjs/fingerprint-pro-server-api-php-sdk/README.md

 use GuzzleHttp\Client;

-// Create new Configuration instance with defaultValues, added our API Secret and our Region
+// Create new Configuration instance with defaultValues, added our API Secret and our Region /**
+ * You can specify your region on getDefaultConfiguration function's second parameter
+ * If you leave second parameter empty, then Configuration::REGION_GLOBAL will be used as region
+ * Options for regions are:
+ * Configuration::REGION_EUROPE
+ * Congiruration::REGION_GLOBAL
+ * Configuration::REGION_ASIA
+ */
 $config = Configuration::getDefaultConfiguration(FPJS_API_SECRET, Configuration::REGION_EUROPE);
 $client = new FingerprintApi(
     new Client(),